shwetajoshi601/cracking-the-coding-interview-solutions/Chapter-2-Linked Lists/3.Delete Node/README.md

 # Problem Statement

-Write an algorithm to return Kth to last elements of a singly Linked List.
+Implement an algorithm to delete a node in the middle (i.e. any node but the first and last node not the exact middle) of a singly linked list, given only access to that node.
+For example,

+    Input: Node c from the LinkedList a->b->c->d->e->f
+    Output: Nothing is returned but the new linked list looks like a->b->d->e->f

 ## Points to Remember